 - Peer reviewed quality improvement publications

 - A focus on the most common ambulatory conditions such as inguinal hernia, umbilical hernia and epigastric hernias.

-To provide superior clinical outcomes with exceptional patient and employee experience in ambulatory hernia and pilonidal care.
+To provide superior clinical outcomes with exceptional patient and employee experience in ambulatory hernia care.

-To build a reproducible, high volume, focused care-delivery model for ambulatory hernia and pilonidal disease that is based on value to patients, providers, employers and payers.
+To build a reproducible, high volume, focused care-delivery model for ambulatory hernia care that is based on value to patients, providers, employers and payers.